GLOBAL MARKETS-ECB prepares some sub-zero relief for wilting Europe

-* Euro at 2-month lows as weak German data adds to ECB cut talk
+* Euro at two-month lows as weak German data adds to ECB cut talk

 * Entire Swiss bond curve negative yields as 50-year succumbs